ajpen/termsnippet/README.md

 # Term Snippet
-Copy useful snippets of code for later, right in the terminal
+Copy useful snippets of text for later, right in the terminal

 ## Installation